JayRugMan/Bash_Timer/README.md

 ## Python Timer (timer.py)
 Keep track of time using python3.

-This script needs a categories.json file, which filtered by the .gitignore file.
+This script needs a categories.json file, which is filtered by the .gitignore file.
 It should contain some lines similar to the following.

 ```json
 {